What Is Ellen Barkin's Net Worth?

 Jewelry Collection

-Following her divorce with Perelman, Barkin found herself in the possession of over 100 pieces of extremely valuable jewelry.
+Following her divorce from Perelman, Barkin found herself in possession of over 100 pieces of extremely valuable jewelry.
 Many (if not all) of these pieces were given to her as presents from her ex-husband.
 Her jewelry collection included a 32-carat apricot diamond ring given to her by Ron just weeks before the divorce.
 She also owned a pair of $80,000 emerald and gold cuffs intended for the Duchess of Windsor.

 Another emerald necklace was valued at $350,000, and it was once worn by Doris Duke.
 Her antique pearl necklace was also auctioned off, and it was valued at around $500,000.
 Many of her pieces were created by the ultra-exclusive jeweler "JAR," who only produces about 80 pieces each year.
 According to rumors, Barkin wore a 16.94-carat diamond (worth about $700,000) pendant to bed.